 Help a friend or family member who is being abused

 Once you have recognized one of the signs of abuse, reaching out to a friend, relative, or coworker you suspect is in abusive relationship can be difficult and emotionally challenging.
 The following are tips on how to start the conversation.
 If you want further information or advice it may be helpful to talk to an advocate at your local crisis center.
-They can be reached through the statewide 24 hour hotline at 1-866-644-3574 and are always available to talk - you don’t need to be in crisis to call.
+They can be reached through NH's 24/7 Domestic and Sexual Violence helpline at 1-866-644-3574.
+You don’t need to be in crisis to call.

 Listen without judging.
 Your friend may believe the abuser’s negative messages.
 They may feel ashamed, inadequate, and afraid of being judged by you.
 There is no need to rush into providing a solution, listening is the best thing that you can do.